 Lenders should have a checklist for you to follow – it is in their best interests to make things go smoothly.

-Make sure you ask your lender about closing expectations far enough in advance to get copies of all documents you need, and don’t forget to ask for the HUD Settlement Statement a day early.
+Make sure you ask your lender about closing expectations far enough in advance to get copies of all the documents you need.
 You can then enjoy a smooth closing, and relax in your brand new home with any remaining checks you have left in your checkbook.